Skip to Content

 pumpkin-chiffon-pie-prep-1

 Do NOT stir!
-You don’t want your whip cream and egg whites to go flat on you.
+You don’t want your whipped cream and egg whites to go flat on you.
 You need to FOLD in the pumpkin mixture which is why you don’t want to let it set as long as I did!

 pumpkin-chiffon-pie-folding